royalapplications/beyondnet/README.md

 There are several other optional options that control the behavior of the generator:

-- EmitUnsupported (Boolean; false by default): If enabled (true), comments will be generated in the output files explaining why a binding for a certain type or API was not generated.
+- `EmitUnsupported` (Boolean; `false` by default): If enabled (`true`), comments will be generated in the output files explaining why a binding for a certain type or API was not generated.
-- GenerateTypeCheckedDestroyMethods (Boolean; false by default): If enabled (true), the generated `*_Destroy` methods will check the type of the passed in object.
+- `GenerateTypeCheckedDestroyMethods` (Boolean; `false` by default): If enabled (`true`), the generated `*_Destroy` methods will check the type of the passed in object.
 If the type does not match, an unhandled(!) exception will be thrown.
 Use this to detect memory management bugs in your code.
 Since it introduces overhead, it's disabled by default.
 Also, there's no need for manual memory management in higher level languages like Swift so this is unnecessary.
+- `DoNotGenerateSwiftNestedTypeAliases` (Boolean; `false` by default): If set to `true`, no typealiases matching the .NET namespaces of the generated types will be emitted.
+That means, for example that instead of `System.String.empty` you'd have to use `System_String.empty`.
-- EnableGenericsSupport (Boolean; false by default): Generics support is currently experimental and disabled by default.
+- `EnableGenericsSupport` (Boolean; `false` by default): Generics support is currently experimental and disabled by default.
 If you want to test the current state though or work on improving generics support, enable this by setting it to `true`.
-- IncludedTypeNames (Array of Strings): Use this to provide a list of types that should be included even if they are not used by the target assembly.
+- `IncludedTypeNames` (Array of Strings): Use this to provide a list of types that should be included even if they are not used by the target assembly.
+- `ExcludedTypeNames` (Array of Strings): Use this to provide a list of types that should be excluded.
+- `AssemblySearchPaths` (Array of Strings): Use this to provide a list of file system paths that are included when searching for assembly references.

 ## Opaque types